 Common signs of impacted wisdom teeth include pain or tenderness in the back of your mouth, swelling around the jaw, difficulty opening your mouth, and persistent bad breath.
 However, many impacted wisdom teeth cause no immediate symptoms.
 A panoramic X-ray during your consultation with Dr. Johnson reveals the position of your wisdom teeth, available space for eruption, and whether they’re impacted.
 Regular dental examinations help detect impaction early, allowing for proactive treatment planning.

 Soft tissue impaction occurs when the wisdom tooth has sufficient bone space but cannot fully emerge through the gum tissue, making proper cleaning impossible.
 Partial bony impaction means the tooth has partially erupted but remains partially covered by bone, preventing normal function and creating hygiene challenges.
-Complete bony impaction is the most complex, where the tooth remains entirely embedded in the jawbone with no space to erupt, requiring advanced surgical techniques for removal.
+Complete bony impaction is the most complex, where the tooth remains entirely embedded in the jawbone with no space to erupt, requiring advanced surgical techniques and sedation dentistry for comfortable removal.

 Leaving impacted wisdom teeth untreated can lead to serious complications including infections, cysts or tumors in the jawbone, damage to adjacent teeth, crowding of other teeth, and gum disease.
 Partially erupted wisdom teeth create pockets where bacteria accumulate, causing recurring infections and decay.
 The pressure from impacted teeth may damage neighboring molars’ roots or cause bone loss.
 Early removal prevents these complications and protects your long-term oral health and investment in orthodontic treatment.